-The School will generally collect personal information held about an individual by way of forms filled out by Parents or students, face-to-face meetings and interviews, emails, telephone calls or electronic means of communication.
-On occasion, people other than Parents and students provide personal information.
+The School generally collects personal information held about an individual directly from the individual (or Parents in the case of students).
+This includes by way of forms, face-to-face meetings and interviews, emails, telephone calls or electronic means of communication.